 How Digital Asset Management Saves Time and Improves Collaboration for viastore's Marketing & Sales Teams

-Zornista Nenova is part of the marketing department at viastore, a leading international provider of intralogistics systems, intralogistics software and support services.
-We caught up with Zornitsa to discuss how Digital Asset Management helps in her role and the wider impact, saving time and increasing efficiency, for her fellow colleagues across the company.
+Zornitsa Nenova is part of the marketing department at viastore, a leading international provider of intralogistics systems, intralogistics software and support services.
+We caught up to discuss how Digital Asset Management helps in her role, and the wider impact, on the organization; saving time and increasing efficiency for her colleagues.

 What is your role at viastore?